Skip to content

 change history-detailanything with an execution record (non-pending)

-Non-TTY callers (CI, scripts) must pass the name or the command errors out -- there is no interactive fallback.
+Non-TTY callers (CI, scripts) must pass the name or the command errors out.

 change list